UEFI - Adding Windows 7/8/10 which have >4GB Install.wim/Install.esd files

+instead.
 Using two partitions for UEFI-booting (Methods 2-5 below) can result in mixed degrees of success or failure depending on the system's firmware.
-If you need to be able to UEFI-boot on a wide variety of systems, then use a single FAT32 partition .imgPTN solution and use several versions of different smaller ISOs instead of one large one or use Method 1 below to split the WIM file and use one single FAT32 partition for the .imgPTN file.
+If you need to be able to UEFI-boot on a wide variety of systems, then use a single FAT32 partition .imgPTN solution or use several versions of smaller ISOs instead of one large ISO or use Method 1 below to split the WIM file and use one single FAT32 partition for the .imgPTN file.